andywilsonuk/IntegrationTestingLibraryForSqlServer/README.md

 ```C#
 var column = tableDefinition.Columns.AddBinary("c1", SqlDbType.Binary);
 ```
-### Populating tables with data
+### Populating tables with data - list of objects
-Tables can be loaded with initial data.
+Tables can be loaded with initial data using List<object>.
 ```C#
 var tableActions = new TableActions(database.ConnectionString);
 var rows = new List<List<object>>();